BethShearon/BethShearon/README.md

 Here are some ideas to get you started:

+- ✨ GitHub was just getting started when I was at university for E-Commerce and Computer Science, & evidently it's a thing now, go GitHub.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...